celivg/celivg/README.md

 ## Hi!
 I'm Celi 💖
-A UX/UI designer based in Chile and currently studying Front End Development.
+A UX/UI designer based in Chile and currently studying Front End Development.👩🏻‍💻

 This year, I graduated from Duoc UC with a degree in Graphic Design, specializing in UX/UI.✨